SvenGDK/OrbisPro/README.md

 - Game Disc Detection
   - PS1, PS2 & PC-Engine disc games can currently be started from Home
 - Emulator Integration
-  - ePSXe, PCSX2, RPCS3, Vita3k, Mednafen, Fusion and Dolphin are currently available
+  - ePSXe, PCSX2, RPCS3, shadPS4, Vita3k, Mednafen, Fusion and Dolphin are currently available
   - BIOS files need to be added manually.
-Read the Wiki to know how to.
+Please read the Wiki to know how to do this.
   - Latest Firmwares for PS3 & Vita can be downloaded & installed using OrbisPro
+  - PS4 firmware files need to be added manually in the "System\Emulators\shadps4\user\sys_modules" folder
 - Suspend & Resume a running game or application (like on game consoles)
 - Return to HOME
   - Return to the Home screen from ANY running game or application